mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ## **Appeal to Popular Belief** ##

 ![image-left](http://i.imgur.com/qV0ObUn.png){: .align-left}
 Claiming something is true because the majority of people believe it.
+Likewise when believing a suspect of a crime to be guilty before being convicted.

 *“Milk is good for your bones."*